 Schools have the right to take disciplinary action against pupils who are found to have deliberately invented or made malicious accusations, whether against other pupils, staff or other individuals.
-Sanctions can include missing break and / or lunchtime, meeting with parents/carers, internal suspension and suspension/exclusion.
+Sanctions can include missing break and / or lunchtime, meeting with parents/carers, internal suspension (which may include an internal suspension based at one of the cluster schools) and suspension/exclusion.